~This post is going through an updating process. Working to get it back as soon as possible~

 If the carp in your pond don’t like corn, then some luncheon meat may give you better results.
 It may be a little tricky to hold on the hook, but the scent it creates drives carp (and catfish) crazy.
 Hot dogs, spam, or salami, whatever you have works.

 Bread is an excellent bait too.
 You can thread the crust on the hook just as it is, or form balls form the crumb.
 You can additionally form a quick dough with water and crumb.
-Also add some beer if you have.
+Also add some beer or other attractant if you have.

 Cherry tomatoes are nature’s boilies.
 Their bright color and juice are hard to go unnoticed by carp.
 I know they’re a little bit unusual, but they’re worth the try.